Firefly

 The Lampyridae are a family of elateroid beetles with more than 2,400 described species, many of which are light-emitting.
-They are soft-bodied beetles commonly called fireflies, lightning bugs, or glowworms for their conspicuous production of light, mainly during twilight, to attract mates.
+They are soft-bodied beetles commonly called fireflies, lightning bugs, or glowworms for their conspicuous emission of light, mainly during twilight, to attract mates.
 The type species is Lampyris noctiluca, the common glow-worm of Europe.
 Light production in the Lampyridae is thought to have originated as a warning signal that the larvae were distasteful.
 This ability to create light was then co-opted as a mating signal and, in a further development, adult female fireflies of the genus Photuris mimic the flash pattern of the Photinus beetle to trap their males as prey.

 Fireflies are found in temperate and tropical climates.
 Many live in marshes or in wet, wooded areas where their larvae have abundant sources of food.
 Although all fireflies nominally glow as larvae, only some species produce light in their adult stage, and the location of the light organ varies among species and between sexes of the same species.
 Fireflies have attracted human attention since classical antiquity; their presence has been taken to signify a wide variety of conditions in different cultures and is especially appreciated aesthetically in Japan, where parks are set aside for this specific purpose.